 - Host alumni meetings.

-- Foster a sense of pride coming from being a Texas Tech engineering graduate.
+- Foster the sense of pride from being a Texas Tech engineering graduate.

 - Exhibit professionalism.